skip to main content

 Reading the Huntingdonshire Declaration in St Neots

-25th April was chosen as Huntingdonshire Day because on 25th April 1599 Oliver Cromwell was born in Huntingdon.
+The 25th of April was chosen as Huntingdonshire Day because on that date in 1599 Oliver Cromwell was born in Huntingdon.
 Cromwell came from a humble background, but demonstrated that a man of Huntingdonshire can, for good or ill, rise to the highest.
 Thus 25th April each year is a day for every man and woman of Huntingdonshire to mark as their special day.

 Huntingdonshire has always had its own identity.
 The absorption of Hunts into a greater “Cambridgeshire” in 1974 was never accepted by local people as an extinguishment of their county.
 The Huntingdonshire Society was founded in 1997 to champion that county identity.
 Since the Society was founded there has been a great resurgence in local people voicing that identity openly.
 We have come to represent the aspiration of Huntingdonshire people to be Huntingdonshire people.